 This is something I wish I learned a long time ago.
 My hope is that by sharing this with you, you’ll be able to have your own turning point without struggling against it for 7+ years (as I did).

 If you ever feel like you’ve hit a wall, don’t worry.
 It happens to all of us.
 The task becomes figuring out why the wall is there.
 Once you know why, you can work on how to get through it.

 If you’d like some support on your own freelance writing journey, I’d love to chat with you.
 Join my email list to get updates on classes I’m teaching and free resources I have for you.
-You can also book a session with me right here if you’d rather talk it out (learn more about those sessions here).
+You can also email me any time you’d like.
+I read every message.